 Advantages of a stay-at-home mum

 Catching thrilling moments with your child

 Think about catching those thrilling moments when your baby tries to crawl, or when he takes his first faltering step to walk.
-The baby spreads his little hands, lifts that leg for the first time and then falls after trying to take the second step.
+The baby spreads his little hands, lifts that leg for the first time, and then falls after trying to take the second step.
 Wouldn’t you have preferred to be the one who cheers and lifts him?

 How about the first time your baby girl’s tooth falls off; wouldn’t you appreciate being the one she runs to reporting with excitement and bewilderment.
-Holding a child whose first tooth just fell off is as important as dressing her in designer fashion.
+Holding a child whose first tooth just fell off is as important as dressing her in a designer fashion.

 Being there for a vulnerable, pubescent daughter